Shopify/seafoam/README.md

 GraalVM compiler graphs.
 Seafoam aims to solve several problems with IGV.
 Unlike IGV, Seafoam:

-* is open source and can be used without restriction
+* is open source and can be used according to the MIT license
 * is able to some extent seek BGV files to load specific graphs without loading the rest of the file
 * has a command-line interface
 * can be used as a library